Qualtrics: Filing for IPO

 On October 19, 2018, Qualtrics filed their S-1 registration statement with the intention of raising gross proceeds of $200 million through an initial public offering (IPO) of its Class B shares.
 At the time, the company listed 9,000 global customers.
 The company was meant to be listed on the NASDAQ exchange under the ticker "XM" in reference to their flagship experience management product, the Qualtrics XM Platform.

 Plans for the IPO were scrapped when it was announced in November 2018 that Qualtrics would be acquired by SAP (NYSE: SAP).

-Awards and ranking

-In 2020, Qualtrics earned a ‘Leader’ designation in Gartner's Magic Quadrant for Voice of Customer, a ‘leader’ designation in Forrester's Employee Experience for Enterprise wave, and the top ranking in G2's Experience Management category.
-In 2016, Qualtrics was ranked #12 on the Forbes Cloud 100 list, moving to #6 in 2017.
-In March 2020, Qualtrics' CoreXM platform was named a 2020 gold winner by the Edison Awards in the Applied Technology category.

 Acquisitions

 In May 2016, Qualtrics acquired statistical analysis startup Statwing for an undisclosed sum.
 Statwing was a San Francisco-based company that created point-and-click software for advanced statistical analysis.

-In April 2018 the firm acquired Delighted for an undisclosed sum.
+In April 2018, the firm acquired Delighted for an undisclosed sum.
 Delighted had more than 1,500 customers at the time of acquisition.

+In October 2021, the firm acquired Clarabridge in an all-stock deal for $1.125 billion.
+Clarabridge was a Virginia-based company that created software for omnichannel conversational analytics.

+In October 2025, Qualtrics announced the acquisition of Indiana-based healthcare-focused technology company, Press Ganey, for $6.75 billion, including debt, making it the company's largest acquisition yet.